-- · unauthorized use of the intellectual property (i.e. company name, trademark, commercial secrets, etc.) of another company; - · unauthorized copying of the design of goods of another company; - · distributing false, inaccurate or defamatory information that may discredit or damage the business reputation of another company.
+- unauthorized use of the intellectual property (i.e. company name, trademark, commercial secrets, etc.) of another company; - unauthorized copying of the design of goods of another company; - distributing false, inaccurate or defamatory information that may discredit or damage the business reputation of another company.

 Any legal entity whose rights have been infringed by unfair competition can file an application to the Antimonopoly Authority or the Committee of State Control of the Republic of Belarus for an investigation into unfair competitive practices.
-If the investigation reveals unfair competition practices. the case shall be resolved by a court (or other competent body).
+If the investigation reveals unfair competition practices, the case is resolved by a court (or other competent body).

-LIABILITY FOR BREACH OF ANTIMO-NOPOLY LEGISLATION
+LIABILITY FOR BREACH OF ANTIMONOPOLY LEGISLATION